serverum/nolus_snapshot/README.md

 ## Nolus-rila Testnet SnapShot (02.03.23) - height - 1206000 - v0.1.43
-### How to install the snapshot (Instrustions #1 - auto) - the snapshot archive updates every 24 hours
+### How to install the snapshot (Instructions #1 - auto) - the snapshot archive updates every 24 hours

 ## Autoscript